aliclark/weekly-active-change-committing-users/README.md

-# Weekly Active Committing Change Users
+# Weekly Active Change-Committing Users
-## The number of users changing 10 or more lines for a given file type each week
+## Number of users changing ten or more lines of any given file type each week

 ### Algorithm to ignore spam